oliverEddy/Chat-bot/Submission/planning/problem.md

 Path to That time I was reincarnated as a slime
 Start: Welcome to the Chatbot.
 What is your name?
 Input: Quin
-Output: Hi there Quin, so you need help deciding what anime to watch.
+Output:Hi there quin so you need help deciding what anime you should watch.
 Lucky for you that's my speciality!
-Now have you watched any anime before?
+Have you watched any anime before?
 Input: Yes
 Output: Mmm yes, clearly you are very cultured quin Have you seen Death Note?
 Input: Yes